EU market rules

 Access to information on current and future EU rules to recover money owed by someone based in another EU country.

-TRIS is a system for Member States to inform other Member States and the Commission of draft technical regulations concerning products and information society services before they are adopted, to prevent the creation of unjustified barriers between Member States.
+TRIS is a system for Member States to inform other Member States and the Commission of draft technical regulations concerning products and information society services before they are adopted, to prevent unjustified barriers.

-The "Taxes in Europe - Tax reforms" databases provide information on the main taxes in force in the EU Member States as well as on the reforms in Personal income tax, Corporate income taxes, VAT, EU harmonised excise duties and Social security contributions.
+The TEDB database provides information on the main taxes in force in the EU Member States as well as on the reforms in personal income tax, corporate income taxes, VAT, excise duties and social security contributions.

 Free movement of services